pulumi/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 You can pass user-defined variables by supplying either:

 * paths to `variableDefinitions.json` and `variables.json` with syntax used in Property Manager CLI, or
-* a set of Terraform variables.
+* a set of provider variables.

 ## Referencing sub-files from a template
 You can split each template out into a series of smaller template files.
 To add